ga4gh-rnaseq/schema/rnaseq.md

 Endpoints are described as HTTP GET methods which will be sufficient for most queries.
 Queries containing multiple metadata filters may approach or exceed the URL length limits.
 To handles these types of queries it is recommended that servers SHOULD implement parallel HTTP POST endpoints accepting the same URL parameters as UTF8-encoded JSON.

+When processing requests containing multiple filters, the data provider SHOULD use a logical `AND` for selecting the results to return.

 ## Project Get Methods

 The recommended endpoint to return project data is: